 Customize your spreadsheet to prioritize your most important data

-Use an interface many people are familiar with
+Use an interface that many people are familiar with

 Let multiple users edit and view changes instantly